MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### I

-A man from Rivia wins a fight inside a pub after being accused of being a thief.
+A man from Rivia wins a fight in a pub after being accused of being a thief.

 #### II